Murder of Elizabeth McCabe: Trial of Vincent Simpson

 At the trial it was heard that DNA found on the jumper draped over McCabe where she was dumped very likely came from Simpson.

 Swabs taken from three different parts of the jumper all matched the DNA profile of Simpson.
 The chances of the DNA found on the right hand side of the jumper's neck coming from someone other than Simpson were estimated at 1 in 320,000.
 The chances of the DNA from the back of the jumper coming from anyone other than Simpson were 1 in 105,000.
 A hair found on the black plastic sheeting used to transfer McCabe's body to the mortuary in 1980 was also found to match Simpson's DNA, with the test indicating the chances of it not belonging to him were 1 in 1,300.

-Together, the combined odds of the DNA coming from someone other than Simpson were 1 in 40 million (Scotland had a population of around 5 million in 1980), and Dr Jonathan Whittaker who conducted the DNA tests testified under oath: "In my opinion, these DNA profile results provide extremely strong support for the assertion that the DNA recovered from the hair and blue jumper has originated from Vincent Simpson".
+Together, the combined odds of the DNA coming from someone unrelated to Simpson were 1 in 40 million, and Jonathan Whittaker who conducted the DNA tests testified under oath: "In my opinion, these DNA profile results provide extremely strong support for the assertion that the DNA recovered from the hair and blue jumper has originated from Vincent Simpson".
 On the DNA from the jumper's neck, Whittaker said: "This result is of particular significance since the DNA profile result is what I would expect to find if Vincent Simpson had grabbed the jumper in the area of the neck, thus transferring his DNA to this area".
-Forensic expert Whittaker had previously given evidence at hundreds of trials across Britain, Sweden, the Netherlands, New Zealand and Australia.
-It was also heard at court that Simpson's taxi business in Dundee was amateurish and disorganised, and that he would often turn a blind eye when his drivers breached strict regulations on picking up fares.